araobp/virtual-showroom/SHOWROOM.md

 I use my iPhone SE to caputre 240-degree panorama photos, then save them in the folder below.

+Use a photo editor such as GIMP for horizontal adjustment if necessary.

 Let's set them to 16k resolution for better photo quality.

 <img src="doc/unity_settings3.jpg" width=700>